 March 10, 2022

 I didn’t sleep well in the hotel last night.
 The room was too hot, making me sweat uncomfortably into the sheets.
-Then, sometime near midnight, the hotel guest in the room directly above me began loudly stomping around as if he was exercising.
-None of it was conductive to a good night’s rest.
+Then, sometime near midnight, the hotel guest in the room directly above me began loudly stomping around as if he were exercising.
+None of it was conducive to a good night’s rest.

 As I lay there, restlessly tossing and turning, I made the mistake of checking the local weather forecast.
 The news was not good.
 The next 36 hours were going to be cold and windy, with an extremely high chance of snow up on Mt.
 Lemmon.